 Week one of my new life in London found me with a double barrel shotgun in my hands for the very first time.
 This would give people who knew me cause to seek cover or flatten themselves in an attempt to preserve life and limb.
 But you see, I'm not uncoordinated, just unfortunate.
 Only I came off injured from my first ever attempt at clay pigeon shooting.
 That means the target is not only small, but moving through the air at a very fast rate.
 I shot 11 of my 12 targets before retiring with recoil injury.
 The trainers were stunned into shock and awe, I'm not exaggerating.
 My military trained brother only shot five from 12 so, you know, I think I can say I am a natural with a shotgun - as long as I don't have to shoot it any more than eight times or I am in severe pain for days.

 Week two started on a positive note!
-I got a job at The Castle, the most appropriate place for a princess such as myself to work in!
+I got a job at a lovely pub!
 I was so full of energy I went home and washed the dishes from last night's dinner - and promptly sliced my pinkie finger open across the knuckle on broken glass.
 My brother was very ill and I like to think he would have taken me to get stitches if he wasn't a mere shadow of a corpse.
 Instead, he cleaned the wound and patched me up while I put on my brave face (read: cried & curled up on the couch in the foetal position).